 #5.
 Improper testing.

 As mentioned above, an app could have user needs at its core but if its functionality is problematic, users are likely to abandon it regardless of how promising it may seem.
 Everyone has probably experienced a sudden urge to delete an app which has frustrating quirks and issues.
-This is why mobile testing is a crucial and a prominent phase from the start to the finish of any mobile app development.
+This is why mobile testing is a crucial and a prominent phase throughout any mobile app development.

 Mobile app testing is essentially the process of running rigorous tests to ensure functionality and usability meet the requirements of the app before it is launched to users.
 It is a vital factor in the development process and will determine success or failure in the pursuit of creating a high-quality product.